Common Ceiling Types Explained in Plain English

 When you start looking into construction and remodeling projects, the industry lingo can be a bit overwhelming.
 Why does everyone seem to expect that you’re a licensed contractor just because you want to have a hand in designing your home?

-- Barrel vault: Of all the ceiling types, this one is actually the simplest.
+Of all the ceiling types, this one is actually the simplest.
 It can be done on a large scale (say, above the entire span of a spacious living room), but the design is still relatively simple.
 It consists of just one arch that is repeated over and over again.
-Here is an example of a small barrel arch used to accent a bath tub.
+Here is an example of a barrel vault ceiling used to accent a bathroom.
 They are also popular in media rooms and dining rooms.

-- Dome ceiling: Of all the ceiling types, the dome is the most pronounced.
+Of all the ceiling types, the dome is the most pronounced.
 You can choose a half-circle or a softer curve, but the dome will provide a pop of interest wherever you decide to install it.
 Domes are usually come with soft lighting inside, called a light ring, but this is an optional feature.
 In the example below you can see a dome ceiling with a faux finish and a nice chandelier hanging from the center.